dabamos/dmpack/README.md

 $ export DM_MQTT_PORT="1883"
 ```

-If not set, the tests will be skipped.
-You may want to set the variables
+If not set, the affected tests will be skipped.
+You may want to set the
-permanently in `runtest.sh`.
+variables permanently in `runtest.sh`.
 Run all test programs with:

 ```
 $ sh ./runtests.sh